Translate

 Saturday, March 4, 2017

-According to my religion I believe certain things but I also believe that through history MEN changed religion, meanings and words for their advantage.
+I believe it but I am a simple mortal, so I also believe that through history MEN probably changed religion, meanings and words for their benefit.
 So it is not wrong to believe that a concept like reincarnation or past life is attached to religion ( like these ones ).

 -Signs your body has reincarnated : ( for more go here )